 Asa Gray Garden

-Since the 1850s, Mount Auburn’s most significant ornamental garden has evolved to reflect changing horticultural trends and landscape design styles.
-Today, visitors will find a quiet, contemporary space that is equally welcoming, comforting, and inspiring, a reflection of Mount Auburn’s best qualities.
+Situated just inside the Cemetery’s Egyptian Revival Gateway, Asa Gray Garden serves as a focal point and gathering place for arriving visitors.
+Since the 1850s, this ornamental garden has evolved to reflect changing horticultural trends and landscape design styles.
+Today, visitors will find a garden that is equally welcoming, comforting, and inspiring, a reflection of Mount Auburn’s best qualities.

 Comments are closed.